Providing Ready-To-Use Leadership Tools. Sign-up for Free Tools

-However, there is one option you may want to consider that would ensure income for you and your employees in your later years: a SEP Plan.
+Now that we've covered our legal bases, we also want to tell you about one option you may want to consider that could ensure income for you and your employees in your later years: it's called a SEP Plan.

 What is a SEP Plan?